jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If you use Medusa's **Prehensile Hair** ability can that character be removed with Singularity?
 I know it says can't be moved but I am not sure if that just refers to front of back row.

+A: "Can't be moved" only applies to effects that use the words move, pull, push and switch.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

 # [Mephisto](http://vs.tcgbrowser.com/images/cards/big/FAN-053.jpg)
 *Set: The Fantastic Battles*